mikhalakis/cussv/README.md

 ## CUSSV
 CGI scripts for editing VLAN's netplan config files via Webmin.
-Thay were written for very particular purpose.
+They were written for very particular purpose.